 *I don’t know if that’s really a thing, but if not, it should be.*

 So yes, I do tend to poke fun at our need to apparently celebrate every last random thing, and the unspoken expectation that if you have a social media account, you will do so publicly.

-And even now when the three of us get together, there is a LOT of laughter, a lot of teasing, and a lot of talk about bodily functions (THEM, not me.
-Eww).
+And even now when the three of us get together, there is a lot of laughter, a lot of teasing, and a lot of talk about bodily functions (THEM, not me.
+NOT ME).

 When I thought back on our relationships, I also had to consider how blessed I’ve been to have them.
-They’re certainly not perfect, but not everyone has the opportunity to be present in their sibling’s life, whether due to personal differences, geographical challenges, or even death.
+They’re certainly not perfect relationships, but not everyone has the opportunity to be present in their sibling’s life, whether due to personal differences, geographical challenges, or even death.

 Whoa.
 Deep for a simple social media holiday, huh??